VidunderGunder/ml-ady-report/README.md

 ![Proof of Concept](images/poc.png)

 This is to quickly test if the technology is ready and the approach is achievable.
-If this is a success, the project may be continued on a trajectory proposed in [next-steps](#next-steps).
+If successful, the project may be continued on a trajectory proposed in [next-steps](#next-steps).

 ## Project Implementation